 You don't pay tax this year on capital returns, tax deferred amounts and tax free amounts distributed by the trust, however they need to be added together and recorded in the 'Capital return, tax deferred amount or tax free amount' field on the 'Other tab'.
 They reduce the cost base of your trust shares and therefore increase the capital gain when you sell them.

-The following shows a distribution statement from this fund and shows how the amounts highlighted in yellow should be entered into the income dialog.
+Using the Lincoln Wholesale Australian Income Fund distribution as example, the following shows the annual income distribution statement and how the amounts highlighted should be entered into the income dialog: